fabricio-boppre/natalia-vale-asari-v2/README.md

 If you have no experience with Next.js, start [here](https://nextjs.org/docs/getting-started).

-After cloning the project (git clone git@bitbucket.org:fabricioboppre/natalia-vale-asari-v2.git), don't forget to install its dependencies (npm install).
+After cloning the project (`git clone git@bitbucket.org:fabricioboppre/natalia-vale-asari-v2.gi`), don't forget to install its dependencies (`npm install`).

 For deployment, I suggest [Vercel](https://nextjs.org/docs/deployment).